 Bonding is a method we use to repair teeth that have chipped or cracked.
-It is often the solution for broken teeth that cannot be repaired using an inlay, onlay, filling, or crown.
+It is often the solution for broken teeth that cannot be repaired using inlays and onlays, a dental filling, or crown.
 However, bonding is typically reserved for cosmetic repairs rather than restoring function to a tooth, although bonding can help make it easier to bite and chew.
 At Aspire Dental Spa, we often use bonding to repair small cracks, chips, and gaps in teeth that are not painful or debilitating but are very noticeable to others.
 The bonding process is a fairly simple one, and many patients make use of it to restore their teeth to the aesthetic look they want.

 What Is Bonding?